 Now it's your turn

-Indeed, we can't claim to list all the important concepts and issues related to smart cities and the IoT and those that will emerge in the years to come.
+Indeed, we can't claim to list all the critical concepts and issues related to smart cities and the IoT and those that will emerge in the years to come.

 Can you fill in some of the gaps?

-If you've something to say on smart cities, share best practices, a question to ask, or have simply found this article useful, please leave a comment in the box below.
-We'd also welcome any suggestions on how it could be improved or proposals for future articles.
+If you've something to say on smart cities, share best practices, have a question to ask, or have found this article useful, please leave a comment in the box below.

 We look forward to hearing from you.